11 Finding Your Future

 • Finance

-Picking a sector can help you get started, by narrowing what might otherwise be a massive search space.
+Picking a sector can help you get started, by narrowing what is otherwise a massive search space.
 The sector(s) you choose will also determine the kind of salary you can expect, see section 11.2.6.

 I’ve got the brains, you’ve got the looks, let’s make lots of money.
 (Tennant and Lowe 1986)